The Next Debate Stage Won’t Look Like the Democratic Party

 The importance of turning out minority voters in those states was on happy display for the Democrats during their blue wave of 2018.
 Michigan elected a 37-year-old African American man who’d never held elected office before as its lieutenant governor.
 Wisconsin elected a 33-year-old lieutenant governor, Mandela Barnes, whose presence on the ticket boosted black turnout in and around his old state-assembly district in Milwaukee, which in turn provided the narrow margin the Democratic ticket needed to defeat the incumbent governor, Scott Walker.

-The problems presented by the absence of visible minority candidates in the Democratic primary go beyond motivating turnout; it affects what gets most talked about in the campaign.
+The problems presented by the absence of visible minority candidates in the Democratic primary go beyond motivating turnout; they affect what gets most talked about in the campaign.

 The process the Democratic National Committee is using to winnow who gets to appear on the debate stage “seems to be selecting for the very things the Democratic Party is talking about trying to reduce: the outsized influence on our democracy of the wealthy to warp the rules for more of a stratification of wealth in our country,” Booker told me yesterday morning.